h-gear/revolution/BACKGROUND.md

 - Can we identify specific moments in time and places where these shifts are particularly prominent?

 ### METHODS
+The project integrates (dynamic) topic analysis, word2vec-based shico results, and temporal social network analysis, in addition to providing geographical insights into the spreading of political ideas.

 <img src="documentation/img/hgear overview2.jpg" />

 ### SHIFTING CONCEPTS IN TIME (SHICO)